Non-loose torus knots: Tight contact structures on torus knot complements

 We begin with positive torus knots.

-\begin{lemma} Consider the complement $C$ of a positive $(p,q)$--torus knot.
+\begin{lemma} Consider the complement $C$ of a positive $(p,q)$-torus knot.
 For any rational number $s$ with $s > pq$ and any contact structure $\xi\in \Tight_0(C;s)$, there is a contact structure $\xi'\in \Tight_0(C;\infty)$ and a contact structure $\xi''\in \Tight^{min}(T^2\times [0,1]; s, \infty)$ such that $\xi$ is isotopic to $\xi'\cup \xi''$ under the natural identification $C\cong C\cup (T^2\times [0,1])$. \end{lemma}

-\begin{proof} If $(C,\xi)$ contains $0$-twisting vertical Legendrian curve, we can use this to find a convex torus $T$ parallel to the boundary of $C$ with dividing slope $pq$.
+\begin{proof} In this proof, slopes of curves on $\partial C$ are measured with respect to the Seifert framing.
+A `$0$-twisting curve' is one with $0$-twisting with respect to the framing induced by the Seifert fibered structure of $C$.
+Suppose $(C,\xi)$ contains a $0$-twisting vertical Legendrian curve $\gamma$.
+Let $T$ be a torus parallel to the boundary of $C$ that contains this $0$-twisting vertical Legendrian curve.
+Recall that a vertical curve is one isotopic to a regular fiber of the Seifert fibered structure on $C$; hence, on $T$ it is a $pq$-curve.
+Since the twisting of $\gamma$ is $0$, we know that the torus framing and the contact framing agree.
+Thus, we may make the torus convex relative to $\gamma$, see \cite[Proposition~6.5]{Kanda98}.
+Since the contact framing and the torus framing agree, the dividing curves must be parallel to $\gamma$.
+Hence, $T$ can be perturbed into a convex torus with two dividing curves of slope $pq$.
 Thus $T$ cuts $C$ into two pieces, one being $T^2\times [0,1]$ with dividing slopes $s$ and $pq$.
+Note that this $T^2\times[0,1]$ is minimally twisting, since otherwise $\xi \notin \Tight_0(C;\infty)$.
 Inside of $T^2\times[0,1]$ there will be a convex torus $T'$ with dividing slope $\infty$.
 This torus gives the claimed splitting of the contact structure $\xi$.

-Thus we will consider the case when $(C,\xi)$ does not contain $0$-twisting vertical Legendrian curve.
-This implies that the dividing slope of $V_1$ is less than $q/p$ and the dividing slope of $V_2$ is bigger than $q/p$ or negative.
+Thus, we will consider the case when $(C,\xi)$ does not contain a $0$-twisting vertical Legendrian curve.
+This implies that the dividing slope on any convex realization of $\partial V_1$ is less than $q/p$ and the dividing slope on any convex realization of $\partial V_2$ is bigger than $q/p$ or negative.
 Here, we are using $\mathcal{F}_1$, the Seifert coordinates of $V_1$.